gpuweb/WSL/Spec/source/index.rst

     - A pointer with an associated right-value type and an address space
     - An array reference with an associated right-value type and an address space

+And in both cases it is associated with a uniformity flag (a boolean).

 A behaviour is any of the following:

 - Return of a right-value type